isaka-james/old-portfolio/README.md

 - 🌱 I’m currently learning **Flutter**
 - 💬 Ask me about **web design**,**app development** and **Web & App security**
-- ⚡ Fun fact: *I like to make Internet a better place*.
+- ⚡ Fun fact: *There are more projects in private mode*.

 ### Languages and Tools